Custom Parts & Equipment (CPE) Coverage: Insuring Your Car Modifications

 Pros

-• Cosmetic mods (paint, decals) have minimal rate impact
+• Cosmetic mods (paint, decals) have minimal base rate impact — roughly 5–25%

-• Safety devices (anti-theft, dashcams) may lower premiums
+• Safety devices (anti-theft, GPS trackers, dashcams) may actually lower premiums

-• Utility mods (camper shells, bed liners) typically minor rate effect
+• Utility mods (camper shells, bed liners) typically have only a minor rate effect

 Cons

-• Some carriers may deny coverage for heavily modified vehicles
+• Some carriers may route heavily modified vehicles to higher-risk pools

 Always Disclose Modifications

 Failing to disclose modifications to your insurer can result in a denied claim or policy cancellation under 'material misrepresentation' clauses.
-Even if it raises your rate slightly, disclosure is always the right — and legally safer — choice.
+Written disclosure is required — not just a phone conversation.
+Even if it raises your rate slightly, full transparency is always the legally safer choice.

 Smart Savings Made Simple!